bhits/document-validator/README.md

 # Document Validator  API

-Document Validator API is responsible for validating C-CDA R1 and C-CDA R2 clinical documents.
+The Document Validator API is responsible for validating C-CDA R1 and C-CDA R2 clinical documents.
 It is a RESTful Web Service wrapper around [MDHT](https://www.projects.openhealthtools.org/sf/projects/mdht/) (Model Driven Health Tools) libraries.
 It does both schema and schematron validation and returns the validation results from MDHT in the response.
 Document Validator API is used directly by [DSS](https://github.com/bhits/dss-api) (Document Segmentation Service) to validate the document before and after the segmentation.

 ## Build